matsstaff/stc1000p/STC1000p_User_Manual.md

 dh8|Set duration 8|0 to 999 hours
 SP9|Set setpoint 9|\-40.0 to 140C or \-40.0 to 250F

-When running the programmed profile SP0 will be the initial setpoint, it will be held for dh0 hours.
+When running the programmed profile, SP0 will be the initial setpoint, it will be held for dh0 hours.
 After that SP1 will be used as setpoint for dh1 hours.
-The profile will stop running when a duration (dh) of 0 hours OR last step is reached (consider dh9 implicitly 0).
+The profile will stop running when a duration (dh) of 0 hours OR last step is reached (consider 'dh9' implicitly 0).
 When the profile has ended, STC-1000+ will automatically switch to thermostat mode with the last reached setpoint.
-(So I guess you could also consider a dh value of 0 as infinite hours).
+(So I guess you could also consider a 'dh' value of 0 as infinite hours).

 Settings menu has the following items